LukeMurphey/splunk-ftp-receiver/src/README.txt

 This app exposes a new input type that can be configured in the Splunk Manager.
 To configure it, create a new input in the Manager under Data inputs > FTP.

+Make sure that the path that you are serving the files from exists.

 The FTP receiver app supports several capabilities to controls which user accounts can access the FTP server.
 To do set this up, create a user in Splunk and then assign one or more of the following capabilities:

  * ftp_read: can download data from the FTP server